tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 # Clonal expansion of resident memory T cells in peripheral blood of patients with non-small cell lung cancer durine immune checkpoint inhibitor treatment
  - among T cell subtypes, effector memory CD8<sup>+</sup> T cells (CD8<sup>+</sup> TEM GZMK PDCD1) were increased after ICI treatment in both DCB and NCB
  - effector memory CD8<sup>+</sup> T cells resided at the bifurcation point, which has the potential to differentiate into lineages with precursor exhausted CD8<sup>+</sup> T cells (CD8<sup>+</sup> TCM cells) assumed to be related to the ICI response
- - effector memory CD8<sup>+</sup> T cells along with T cells recognizing unknown antigen expanded and composed of novel clones skewed toward dysfunctional status, especially in on-treatment samples of the durable clinical benefit group.
+ - effector memory CD8<sup>+</sup> T cells along with T cells recognizing unknown antigen expanded and composed of novel clones skewed toward dysfunctional status, especially in on-treatment samples of the durable clinical benefit group
+# Clonal replacement of tumor-specific T cells following PD-1 blockade
+## Abstract
+ - unclear if ICB relies/works on reinvigoration of pre-existing tumor infiltrating T cells or on recruitment of novel T cells
+ - clonally-expanded cells were highly enriched in exhausted CD8<sup>+</sup> T cells and expressed markers of tumor specificity, including CD39 and CD103
+ - expansion didn't derive from pre-existing TIL clones but rather from novel clonotypes not previously observed in the same tumor (clonal replacement)
+ - pre-existing tumor-specific T cells may have limited reinvigoration capacity due to chronic activation/exhaustion (epigenetic remodeling); the T cell response to checkpoint blockade derives from a distinct repertoire of T cell clones that may have just recently entered the tumor
+ - **novel T cell clones could derive from lymphoid organs or rare unexpanded clones within TME/tumor periphery that weren't exhausted**
 # Co-regulation of CD8<sup>+</sup> T cell exhaustion by multiple inhibitory receptors during chronic viral infection
  - co-expression of multiple distinct inhibitory receptors associated with greater T cell exhaustion and more severe infection (in context of chronic infection causing T cell exhaustion)
  - blockade of T cell inhibitory receptors PD-1, LAG-3 reinvigorate T cells